-Oxyacid of nitrogen is available in the form of nitric acid, Its consumption have increased significantly in manufacturing of some organic and inorganic chemicals like fertilizers, explosives, adipic acid, nitrobenzene, sodium nitrate, potassium nitrate and calcium nitrate.
+Oxyacid of nitrogen is available in the form of nitric acid, Its consumption has increased significantly in the manufacturing of some organic and inorganic chemicals like fertilizers, explosives, adipic acid, nitrobenzene, sodium nitrate, potassium nitrate and calcium nitrate.

 Three methods have gain fame in nitric acid production in large scale:

 - Birkland and Eyde process or Arc process